Communications Manager, Ontario Native Women’s Association (ONWA)

 Lyndsay has strong governance experience through serving on the Board of the Native Canadian Centre of Toronto with prior experience serving on the Boards of the Waubetek Business Development Commission and Wikwemikong Development Commission.

 Brittany has joined our Board as a recruit through the Fora: Network for Change Girls on Boards Young Director mentoring program which places experienced young leaders on non-profit governance boards or committees in their communities.
-Brittany, who is proudly Mohawk and Algonquin, is currently completing her undergraduate degree in the Bachelor of Social Work program at Nipissing University in North Bay, Ontario.
+Brittany, who is proudly Mohawk and Algonquin, has completed her undergraduate degree in the Bachelor of Social Work program at Nipissing University.
+Currently, Brittany is studying for her Masters of Social Work at Laurentian University.

 Brittany is committed to making meaningful, equitable, and transformational change in society.
 As an aspiring social work practitioner, Brittany is a firm believer in working collaboratively alongside diverse populations to minimize barriers and instill opportunities for all to thrive.
 Her areas of interest and expertise include mental health, forensics, substance abuse, trauma-informed care, and juvenile and adult justice services.
 In addition to her studies, Brittany has a wealth of work and volunteer experience assisting vulnerable populations in her community.